Men’s Tennis flies past Air Force, 4-1

 M. Tennis takes MW opener at Fresno State, 4-3

 M. Tennis drops battle with No. 8 Texas Tech, 4-3

 Men’s Tennis completes weekend sweep vs. Arizona

 Men's Tennis took on UC Santa Barbara at the Aztec Tennis Center Saturday Afternoon

-After five seasons as an assistant in which he helped lead San Diego State men's tennis into the national spotlight while earning a pair of regional assistant coach of the year awards, Gene Carswell begins his 13th season as SDSU's head coach.
+After five seasons as an assistant in which he helped lead San Diego State men's tennis into the national spotlight while earning a pair of regional assistant coach of the year awards, Gene Carswell enters his 14th season as SDSU's head coach in 2016-17.

 Carswell has led the Aztecs to five Mountain West regular season championships and two NCAA tournament berths in 2005 and 2015.